securityfirst/tent-content/contents_fr/travel/kidnapping/advanced/termination-release.md

-[Title]: # (L’exécutio
+[Title]: # (L’exécution, la libération)
-, la libératio
-)
 [Order]: # (4)

-This will come through release, rescue or escape (as a last resort o ly).
+This will come through release, rescue or escape (as a last resort only).

-*   If released, obey all i
+*   If released, obey all instructions from your abductors.
-structio
-s from your abductors.
-*   If rescue is attempted by force lie o the floor, put ha ds over your head, do ot try to ide tify yourself u til appropriate to do so.
+*   If rescue is attempted by force lie on the floor, put hands over your head, do not try to identify yourself until appropriate to do so.
-*   Escape should o
-ly be co
-sidered if you are sure it will succeed, or if it is imperative i order to save your life, otherwise it may create more da ger.
-If i a group it may e da ger the lives of others a d may frustrate rescue activities.
-If you are caught you are likely to be held i harsher co ditio s tha before.
+*   Escape should only be considered if you are sure it will succeed, or if it is imperative in order to save your life, otherwise it may create more danger.
+If in a group it may endanger the lives of others and may frustrate rescue activities.
+If you are caught you are likely to be held in harsher conditions than before.